If you don’t intend to enforce your mechanics lien claim, best practice is to formally remove the lien.

-Reasons To Let Your Mechanics Lien Claim Go
+Reasons To Let Your Mechanics Lien Claim Go Away

-Well, maybe the value of the mechanics lien isn’t big enough to support legal action, or to put it more simply, the “juice isn’t worth the squeeze.”
+Maybe the value of the mechanics lien isn’t big enough to support legal action, or to put it more simply, the “juice isn’t worth the squeeze.”
 Or, maybe you have a great relationship with a contractor who can’t get money from a property owner, and you decide to just not pursue the claim.

 Sometimes, its just the right decision to give up on a particular claim or debt and move on to greener pastures.
 If that’s your decision, you may need to handle your mechanics lien claim.